 Emergency Ride Home

-Those who made the commitment to join the Community In Motion program or the Car-Free Champions between September 2016 and February 2017 will be eligible to receive ONE Emergency Ride Home credit for a ride home from work*.
-Emergency Rides Home are to use on days when you commute to work using a non-drive alone mode and have an eligible emergency.
+Those who made the commitment to join the Community In Motion program or the Car-Free Champions between September 2016 and March 2017 will be eligible to receive ONE Emergency Ride Home credit for a ride home from work*.
+An emergency rides home is to be use on days when you commute to work using a non-drive alone mode and have an eligible emergency.

 Once you’ve joined the Community In Motion program or Car-Free Champion program, you must log into your account (or create an account if you don’t already have one using a unique email address) on RideshareOnline.com or a partner website: Choose Your Way Bellevue, Kirkland Green Trip, Curb The Congestion, Issaquah Salmon Friendly Trips, or Go Redmond.
 Read on for program redemption procedures.